graim/GraimLabWebsite/team/index.md

 # <i class="fas fa-users"></i>Team

-The Graim lab has PhD students and undergraduate researchers.
+As the Graim lab grows, we plan to recruit PhD students, undergraduate researchers.
-We plan to recruit more PhD students and staff in the next few years.
+Currently, we have PhD students and undergraduate researchers.
 Our lab is collaborative and we have several ongoing collaborations with researchers at UF and other universities.

 {% include section.html %}